DigitalState/Core/src/Ds/Component/Api/README.md

 ### Service

-The service classes are objects that defines the methods to interact with microservices.
+The service classes are objects that defines the methods which interacts with microservices.
+Services typically includes CRUD.

 For example: the [IndividualService](https://github.com/DigitalState/Core/blob/develop/src/Ds/Component/Api/Service/IndividualService.php) service: